Back to Reputation Management

 For example, an AI managing your social media posts won't suddenly write something offensive.
 You set the brand guidelines, the tone of voice, the specific promotions.
 The AI works within those parameters.
 You always have the final say before anything goes live.
 It drafts, you edit.
 It suggests, you approve.

 I helped a small coffee shop in Edinburgh set up an AI chatbot for their website.
-Before, their phone rang off the hook with questions like "Are you dog-friendly?" or "What time do you close on bank holidays?"
+Before, their phone rang off the hook with questions like 'Are you dog-friendly?' or 'What time do you close on bank holidays?'
 Now, the chatbot handles 90% of those queries.
 The owner told me his baristas are less stressed, and they can focus on making coffee and chatting with customers, not answering the phone every five minutes.
 The remaining 10% are complex questions that get escalated to a human, which is exactly how it should work.

-The key is to understand AI's strengths:
+The key is to understand what AI is good at:

 • Repetitive tasks: Generating social media captions, drafting review responses, answering FAQs.